Winter’s here, and with it comes the inevitable battle against colds, flu, and every other bug that thrives in colder weather.

 Ways to Stay Healthy and Avoid Illnesses This Winter

-While there’s no foolproof way to completely avoid getting sick during winter, there are many things you can do to reduce your chances significantly.
+While there’s no foolproof way to completely avoid getting sick and avoiding illnesses during winter, there are many things you can do to reduce your chances significantly.

 - Wash Your Hands Frequently: Handwashing is one of the most important and easiest ways to prevent the spread of germs.
 Be sure to wash your hands thoroughly with soap and water for at least 20 seconds, especially after coughing, sneezing, or touching common surfaces like doorknobs and handrails.